Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_tuple.md

     ```

 ### Check if Item Exists
-To determine if a specified item is present in a tuple use the **in** keyword:
+To determine if a specified item is present in a tuple use the **in** keyword.

 **Code Example**
 === "Jac"